• Features

 Then, go to Check & Log Email > Test Email and enter an email address for the test, as you can see below:

-1. You receive the email in your inbox, which means the feature works well
+• You receive the email in your inbox, which means the feature works well.
+Here’s how the image appears in Outlook:

 If you encounter the second or third scenario, you have other options for sending emails from WordPress to fix these issues.
 These include using a WordPress plugin or manually setting up an SMTP server using wp-config.php.

-We’ll discuss these methods in the next sections.
+We’ll discuss methods for how to send emails from WordPress websites in the next sections.

 How to send emails using the WordPress SMTP plugin

-As mentioned, the default wp_mail function has limitations that may lead to your emails getting stuck in the spam folder or not being sent at all.
+As mentioned, the default wp_mail function has limitations that may lead to your WordPress send email — when post-published — and additional messages getting stuck in the spam folder or not being sent at all.

 Let’s look at configuring the WordPress send email functionality over SMTP.